-Cafe Mochas are an American invention akin to creamy and sweet cappuccinos with chocolate powder or cocoa.
-Chocolate blends best when you make a Cafe Mocha with an Italian espresso blend.
+The Cafe Mocha is an American invention akin to creamy and sweet cappuccinos with chocolate sauce, or powdered cocoa.
+Chocolate blends best when you make a Cafe Mocha with an Italian espresso.
 The Italian espresso will balance the chocolate while maintaining a bold coffee flavor.

-Cafe Mocha Ingredients
+Cafe Mocha Recipe

-- Whipped cream
+- 1 topping Whipped cream Optional

-- Steam or froth milk
+Steam or froth milk

-- Separate the milk and foam
+Separate the milk and foam

-- Add chocolate powder to the steamed milk and beat with a whisk
+Add chocolate powder to the steamed milk and beat with a whisk

-- Pull espresso shot
+Pull espresso shot

-- Pour chocolate milk over espresso
+Pour chocolate milk over espresso

-- Top with foam and whipped cream if desired
+Top with foam and whipped cream if desired

 Steam and froth the milk just as you would for a Cappuccino or Latte.
 Lattes have a flat foam layer because the milk consistency runs as a liquid whereas cappuccinos have a thick foam layer.
 How you froth your milk depends on your total fluid volume and preference.